1. Get focus

 And next time your energy is falling, do another assessment of your batteries, and work out again what needs charging up.

-This technique is one of many taught on our Managing Multiple Priorities which is available to bring in-house.
+This technique is one of many taught on our Managing Multiple Priorities programme.
 Visit our Learning & Development pages for further information on in-house and tailored training options.
-If you’d rather speak to someone about a specific challenge, call us on 020 7978 1516 or Contact Us.
-You can also request a callback from a consultant.
+If you’d rather speak to someone about a specific challenge, call us on 020 7978 1516 or Contact us online.